Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 <!-- Packet delivery time is the time point, estimated by the receiver, when a packet should be given (delivered) to the upstream application (via `srt_recvmsg(...)`). -->

-The calculation of packet delivery time (PktTsbpdTime) is performed using the following formula:
+The calculation of packet delivery time (PktTsbpdTime) is performed upon receiving a data packet according to the following formula:
-(at the receiver side)

 ~~~
-PktTsbpdTime = TsbpdTimeBase + PktTimestamp + TsbpdDelay + Drift
+PktTsbpdTime = TsbpdTimeBase + PKT_TIMESTAMP + TsbpdDelay + Drift
 ~~~

 where